 Since the CTR is higher for the 1st result than for a featured snippet, a page that can rank on the 1st position might benefit from it more than from a featured snippet in position 0.
 In this situation, you may consider opting out of featured snippets.

 With a featured snippet, it’s unnecessary to get a higher position in the ranking to show up at the top.
 The way to #1 might be long and complicated, depending on the competition.
 When competing for a featured snippet, you have a chance to appear in position 0 if a particular query shows a featured snippet and if you make any necessary adjustments to your content.

 By having a featured snippet, you can also benefit from voice search that has been growing over the past few years.
-40.7% of all voice search answers now come from a featured snippet.
+According to Backlinko, 40.7% of all voice search answers now come from a featured snippet.

 Milestone Research analyzed 4,5 million queries and found that users click on rich results in 58% of searches and non-rich results in 41% of situations.

 But it’s even more interesting how much this percentage can vary between different types of rich results.
 The CTR for branded keywords is a bit higher – 60%.
 Video rich results get around 62% of clicks.
 The highest CTR among rich results types is for one of the newest additions, FAQ rich results, and amounts to 87%.

 By seeing enhanced elements, users can judge the content better and make an informed decision when deciding to visit the site or skip it.
 They can determine if the page will give them the information they’re looking for.